hlavaatch/hitree/README.md

-# hitree
+# hitree repository

-Indexable containers for Rust
+This repo hosts source for **hitree** Rust crate and its unit tests and benchmarks.